-Windows 11 23H2 feature update also known as Windows 11 2023 update is now available.
-New features of Windows 11 version 23H2 are already Included in Windows 11 22H2, if you have applied the latest Quality update.
-However, the new features are not Activated yet.
+The Windows 11 23H2 feature update, also known as the Windows 11 2023 update, is now available.
+If you have applied the latest quality update, the new features of Windows 11 version 23H2 are already Included in Windows 11 22H2.
+However, the new features have not been activated yet.

 These new features will remain Inactive until you use the “enablement package”, a small payload to activate these new settings.
 The enablement package (eKB) makes it easier to update to 23H2 with just one Restart and reduces the time it takes to complete the upgrade process.